kworam/ProcScript/README.md

 Inside a block function, `this` refers to the Proc instance that is running.
 Properties of the Proc instance are referred to as *Proc locals*.

-For example, this block function has set the value of Proc local `x` to the `resultObj` from the previous block function.
+For example, this block function sets the value of Proc local `x` to the `resultObj` from the previous block function.

 	function blockFunc (resultObj) {
 		this.x = resultObj;